One of primary goals here at DMP is to support you to achieve your diabetes health goals, naturally.

 If you haven’t listened to these episodes, it’s highly recommended, particularly Episode 18 on deprescribing.

-What the evidence actually show us is that deprescribing medications, getting people off medications or at the very least reducing the number of medications or the dosages, is not only possible but also beneficial for many people.
+What the evidence actually show us is that deprescribing medications, getting people off medications, or at the very least reducing the number of medications or the dosages, is not only possible but also beneficial for most people.

 “Last week I went in for my yearly physical and my A1c was 5.5!
 The doctor had told me that if I could keep my A1c under 5.7 for a year he would take me off metformin.
 So… I’m off metformin and you could say that I’m not prediabetic anymore!
 Thank you DMP!”